 If you look carefully at the top row, you can see how the small individual glass tiles curve up (in my attempt to stretch it to the wall and fill the space on the left edge).

 Unlike adhering tile with grout, where you can slide and push the tile a little, once the adhesive touches the surface it wants to stay there, which is exactly what the product is designed to do.

 Step 3: Finish Adhering Tiles to Wall

 It only took four tiles to complete the backsplash, and as you can see in the picture below, my lines did not line up well because of the problems I had with the first tile.
 Ugh!

-Even though these tiles are self adhesive, you still have to grout the tiles to fill in the spaces between the small pieces of glass.
+Even though these tiles are self adhesive, you still have to grout them to fill the spaces between the small pieces of glass.

 Now you can apply the grout.
 Just spread it over the tiles, making sure it fills all the gaps.
 I used a small wallpaper spreader to do this.

 With the self-sticking tiles now held on by an adhesive grout, I feel pretty confident that nothing is going to cause those tiles to bounce off the wall.